dino0320/blackjack/README.md

   - View the top 10 scores and your high score

 ## Getting Started
-Follow these steps to get this project up and run locally.
+Follow these steps to get this project up and running locally.

 ### Prerequisites
 - Docker / Docker Compose